leea/Lagrange/menu/treatments.md

 **June 2018**

 Travel to NIH in Bethesda, MD for clinical trial options.
 Am offered Dr Rosenberg’s famous TIL trial.
-Undergo VATS to harvest tumor with TILs.
+Undergo second VATS to harvest tumor with TILs.
 TILs will take many months to grow out so I will need to go on other therapy in the meantime